Formula One: Drivers

-As of 2024, a total of 34 separate drivers have won the World Drivers' Championship, with Michael Schumacher and Lewis Hamilton holding the record for most championships with seven.
-Jochen Rindt is the only posthumous World Champion, after his points total was not surpassed despite his fatal accident at the 1970 Italian Grand Prix, with 4 races still remaining in the season.
-Drivers from the United Kingdom have been the most successful in the sport, with 20 championships among 10 drivers and wins as of 2025.
+As of 2025, a total of 35 separate drivers have won the World Drivers' Championship, with Michael Schumacher and Lewis Hamilton holding the record for most championships, each with seven.
+Jochen Rindt is the only posthumous World Champion, after his points total was not surpassed despite his fatal accident at the 1970 Italian Grand Prix, with 4 races remaining in the season.
+Drivers from the United Kingdom have been the most successful in the sport, with 21 championships among 11 drivers and wins as of 2026.

 Physical demands

-Driving in Formula One is highly demanding physically with drivers typically burning around 1,000 calories per hour and losing up to 5% of their body weight per race.
+Driving in Formula One is highly demanding physically, with drivers typically burning around 1,000 calories per hour and losing up to 5% of their body weight per race.
 A key reason for the physical demands is the extreme g-force generated by driving at high speeds, with modern Formula One cars capable of generating forces of up to 6.5 gs when cornering (i.e. feeling a force equivalent to six and a half times their body weight), 6 gs when braking, and 2 gs when accelerating.
 Another factor is the high temperature inside the car, as the engine is mounted directly behind the driver.
 The temperature in the cockpit of a Formula One car can be as high as 60 °C, and drivers have to wear several layers of fireproof clothing.
 The steering wheel and brake pedal also require considerable strength to operate.
 Before the introduction of power steering in the 2000s, drivers had to cope with steering forces of up to 40–50 Nm, while achieving maximum braking power requires drivers to apply around 330 lb of force to the brake pedal.

-Every extra kilogram of weight noticeably reduces a drivers performance, as such, they must be light - though a minimum limit of 82 kg has been enforced by the FIA "in the interests of well-being".
-They also need to train on cardiovascular fitness since heart rates can, on average, exceed 170 bpm during a race.
+Any excess weight noticeably reduces a driver's performance, so they must be as light as possible – though a minimum limit of 82 kg has been enforced by the FIA "in the interests of well-being".
+They also need to train for cardiovascular fitness since heart rates can, on average, exceed 170 bpm during a race.